Showoffs: Episode status

 The series is believed to have been wiped, as per network practices of that era.
-Reportedly, only one episode is known to exist and is among tape traders in varied quality.
+Reportedly, only one episode is known to exist, and it is among tape traders in varied quality.
 Originally broadcast on November 28, guest celebrity Dr. Joyce Brothers injured herself on that episode, requiring celebrity partner Dick Gautier to do her portion of the charades alone for the final round.
 Karen Morrow and Mike Farrell were the other two celebrities that day.

-One of Blyden's pilots is held by the UCLA Film and Television Archive; a clip was shown in VH-1's 2005 series Game Show Moments Gone Bananas.
+The UCLA Film and Television Archive holds one of the Blyden's pilots; a clip was shown in VH-1's 2005 series Game Show Moments Gone Bananas.
 Wink Martindale's YouTube page released one of the pilots starting on January 19, 2021.

-The episode broadcast on Christmas Day is also held at UCLA and was aired by Buzzr on September 25, 2021 as part of their annual Lost and Found marathon.
+The episode broadcast on Christmas Day is also held at UCLA and was aired by Buzzr on September 25, 2021, as part of their annual Lost and Found marathon.